ucsb-cs148-f21/project-t03-fitnessguru/team/TESTING.md

 - We tested that the Navbar component correctly displays the My Weights page button after a user is logged in.

 4)
-Going forward, if the time allows us, we believe to implement high-level testing for both front end and back end.
+Going forward, if the time allows us, we want to implement high-level testing for both front end and back end.
 We would keep using the react test library along with Jest to write our tests so that we have a TDD approach when building the web application.
 This would allow us to make sure that all the components work well together and provide more user functionality.